-If I’m writing content about SEO for example, I’d go to Moz videos, search engine land videos, videos by well-known experts on this topic.
-Videos that have gained massive audiences throughout the years.
+If I’m writing content about SEO for example, I’d go to Moz videos, search engine land videos and videos by well-known experts on this topic; videos that have gained massive audiences throughout the years.

-I could choose a video from one of these sources if I needed to, however, it is preferred if you embed a video that is yours, this will eliminate the promotion of other content producers.
+I could choose a video from one of these sources if I needed to; however, the preferred method is if you embed a video of your own to help eliminate the promotion of other content producers.

-Just remember that you want to give your audience as many avenues of opportunity as possible for them to learn and digest what you’re presenting and bumping up your multimedia SEO game is a must.
+Remember that you want to give your audience as many avenues of opportunity as possible for them to learn and digest what you’re presenting and in doing so you are effectively bumping up your multimedia SEO game.

 - Utilize videos from strong sources if you don’t have one of your own.

-- Avoid videos that are packed with advertisements upfront, TONS of popups all throughout,
+- Avoid videos that are packed with advertisements and popups.

 MP3’s are a part of a search engine optimized multimedia post.